Skip to content

 Localtonians wish a Happy Birthday to La Grange native William James Crowe Jr., born in 1925.
 William was a U.S. Navy Admiral who served as Chairman of the Joint Chiefs of Staff under Presidents R. Reagan and G.H.W.
 Bush and as the ambassador to the United Kingdom under President B. Clinton.

 January 2, 1950, Bear Bryant lost his 1st bowl game as UK’s coach in the Orange Bowl when Santa Clara upset the Cats 13-21.
-It was Bryant and Kentucky’s 1st major bowl appearance.
+It was also Kentucky’s 1st major bowl appearance.
 The Miami Orange Bowl hosted 64,816 spectators.

 January 2, 1951, Army 1LT Earl Evans from Whitley County died in the Korean War.